Squatting in England and Wales: Bristol Gardens

-Save for a group of converts to Sufism, Bristol Gardens, on the edge of Little Venice, had not been a organised squat.
+Save for a group of converts to Sufism, Bristol Gardens, on the edge of Little Venice, had not been an organised squat.
 Beginning in 1972, individuals had moved in as the GLC decanted the former private-landlord tenants.
 National publicity might have been avoided but for the presence of Winston Churchill's granddaughter, Arabella Churchill.
 In 1977, she and her neighbours took advantage of the GLC "amnesty" to become licensed, rate paying, occupants.
 They were nonetheless raided, together with squatters in the former Elizabeth Garrett Anderson maternity home in Hampstead, by the Met's Special Patrol Group.
 Doors were kicked in but no one in the street was arrested, suggesting to some that the purpose was intimidation not enforcement.
-By the end of the decade, 131 adults and 13 children were represented by a residents association in a deal with the GLC that promised, alternative housing in properties, uncommitted to waiting-list families, elsewhere in the city.
+By the end of the decade, the remaining 131 adults and 13 children were represented by a residents association in a deal with the GLC that promised, alternative housing in properties, uncommitted to waiting-list families, elsewhere in the city.

 Women only

 In the 1970s, most councils did not consider women fleeing domestic violence to be homeless.
-As a result battered women turned to squatting and (as in Railton Road and Huntley Street) women’s groups took over houses to provide them with support and refuge.
+As a result, battered women turned to squatting and (as in Railton Road and Huntley Street) women's groups took over houses to provide them with support and refuge.

 In addition to providing housing for homeless or hostel-bound single mothers and single women, feminists saw women squatting with women as a political choice: an opportunity to build community and to challenge patriarchal structures and capitalist norms associated with property and space.
 Women living in these squats shared domestic labor including cooking and childcare and learned skills in house repair, plumbing, gardening to become self-sufficient communities.

-Through the course of the 1970s, there were women-only households, some serving as women's centres, in squatted communities on the Caledonian Road, near Kings Cross, in the streets behind Broadway Market in Hackney including, in an "oasis of lesbian communes", one terrace of seven women’s squats on Lansdowne Drive, and in Brixton, Camden, Islington and Tower Hamlets.
+Through the course of the 1970s, there were women-only households, some serving as women's centres, in squatted communities on the Caledonian Road, near Kings Cross, in the streets behind Broadway Market in Hackney including, in an "oasis of lesbian communes", one terrace of seven women's squats on Lansdowne Drive, and in Brixton, Camden, Islington and Tower Hamlets.

 In the late 1970s, women associated with the New Architectural Movement in London drew on the comparative freedom to reshape their own housing that they had enjoyed as squatters (to accommodate different living arrangements, spaces could be repurposed and walls knocked through with relative impunity) to broaden their critique of contemporary architecture and urban planning.
 A result was the Matrix Feminist Design Co-operative, in the 1980s a pioneer of participatory design and collaborative practice management.